 A good old-fashioned flyer can go a long way.
-Dish them out in your office, hand them out in person and take a few to a local cafe, shopping centre or university.
+Dish them out in your office, hand them out in person and take a few to a local shop, cafe, co-working space or university.

 Posters

 Design a simple poster that you can put up anywhere and everywhere, including noticeboards, local shops, libraries, community centres, bus stops etc..